banner image

 • Call free 0800 36 76 56 and ask for a form to be sent to you

-If you’d like some help with the enrolment forms and checking your online details, please call into the Ashburton Public Library on Havelock Street where staff are available to assist you.
+If you’d like help with the enrolment forms and checking your online details, please call into Ashburton Library on Baring Square East where staff are available to assist you.

-If you pay rates on property within the council area but live outside that area, you may be eligible to enrol as a ratepayer elector.
-A copy of the ratepayer enrolment form can be downloaded here.
+If you pay rates on property within our council area but live outside of the Ashburton District, you may be eligible to enrol as a ratepayer elector.
+A company or society paying property rates can also qualify as a ratepayer elector.

 Ward boundary maps